Frogrilla/MonkeTunes/README.md

 </details>

 <details>
-<summary> <b> Custom Maps (CURRENTLY NOT SUPPORTED): </b> </summary>
+<summary> <b> Custom Maps: </b> </summary>
 To make your map support the music computer - add a GameObject to the scene with the name "MT_CustomMapLocation" - for best results use the <a href="https://github.com/Frogrilla/MonkeTunes/blob/main/MT_Computer.obj">model provided</a> in this repo with a scale of (.5f, .5f, .5f).
+You should also know that the computer is parented to the location in your map so if you want it to be animated go for it.
 </details>